-Since 1971 the Washington State Legislature has sponsored the Legislative Intern program for Washington State college students.
+The Washington State Legislature sponsors the Legislative Intern program for Washington State college students.
 Interns spend Winter Quarter in Olympia while the legislature is in session and work under the supervision of the House and Senate Intern Coordinators.

 - Research and writing reports on specific issues

 - Responding to constituent inquiries by phone or mail

 - Undergraduate students in any discipline are eligible to apply

 - Junior standing (89 credits completed) by the end of Fall Quarter, you are not eligible if you graduate before Winter Quarter.

 - Minimum GPA of 2.75, students with a lower GPA may apply based on other experience and qualifications

 - Completion of two Political Science classes or equivalent demonstrated political knowledge

 - Computer proficiency in Microsoft Office, e-mail and internet use